ejtagle/-ric-s300ei-on-win10-v2/README.md

 This files under Output must be copied to c:\Windows\twain_32\

+Then reboot, disabling Driver Signature enforcement

+Also, you need to install the test certificate Gicpar.cer to Trusted Publishers (Editores de Confianza)
+  Trusted Root Certification Authorities (Entidades de Certificación Raiz de Confianza)

-Also, you need to install the test certificate under root authority (Gicpar.cer) Also, you need to run (as administrator) install.bat to install the required new driver.
+Also, you need to run (as administrator) install.bat to install the required new driver.

 That is all